Arcserve UDP vs Zerto comparison

 Find out what your peers are saying about Arcserve UDP vs. Zerto and other solutions.
 Updated: May 2024.

-Arcserve UDP is ranked 18th in Backup and Recovery with 41 reviews while Zerto is ranked 2nd in Backup and Recovery with 235 reviews.
+Arcserve UDP is ranked 9th in Disaster Recovery (DR) Software with 41 reviews while Zerto is ranked 2nd in Disaster Recovery (DR) Software with 236 reviews.
 Arcserve UDP is rated 7.6, while Zerto is rated 9.0.
 The top reviewer of Arcserve UDP writes "Global deduplication, stable, and flexible licensing options".
 On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
 Arcserve UDP is most compared with Veeam Backup & Replication, Acronis Cyber Protect, Dell PowerProtect DD (Data Domain), Veritas Backup Exec and NAKIVO Backup & Replication, whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Commvault Cloud and Dell RecoverPoint for Virtual Machines.
 See our Arcserve UDP vs. Zerto report.

-See our list of best Backup and Recovery vendors and best Disaster Recovery (DR) Software vendors.
+See our list of best Disaster Recovery (DR) Software vendors and best Backup and Recovery vendors.